nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 <p align="center">Figure 2.
 Logic Component of Connoisseur</p>

 As show in Figure 2, the Logic component of Connoisseur consists of the classes `Parser` and `Commands`.
-It is instantiated in the connoisseur() method and serves to translate user input into `Commands` which are recognised by the application.
+It is instantiated in the `connoisseur()` method and serves to translate user input into recognisable commands by the application.

-The *determineCommand()* method of the `Parser` class deciphers the command word of the input, calling the respective command's method in `Commands`.
+The `determineCommand()` method of the `Parser` class deciphers the command word of the input, calling the respective command's method in `Commands`.

 Each method in `Commands` will then check the arguments provided with the commands to make sure that they are valid, before executing the command in `Storage`, `ReviewList` or `RecommendationList`.